 Ecodesign rules have strict criteria to ensure the gains will be real, and that businesses and product prices are not unduly impacted.
 The British are not known for their love of Europe or ‘red tape’, but their government found that for every £1 spent creating and enforcing these particular EU rules, consumers and businesses save £3.8 through lower energy bills.

 For a product-by-product overview of Ecodesign standards and how they are evolving, see our products page.

-Consumers are starstruck by the label’s colourful A-G efficiency ranking, even though this is a poor guide to energy use and running cost.
-Size matters, and for some products, a model with a good efficiency ranking can consume more energy than a smaller model with a worse efficiency ranking.
-On top of that, the formula and tests behind a label ranking are sometimes rigged or do not reflect real-world usage.
-Both mean some products consume more energy in the real life than shown on the label.
+Consumers are starstruck by the label’s colourful A-G efficiency ranking, even though it’s not perfect.
+The energy efficiency of different product groups has evolved at different speeds, and often faster than anticipated, meaning that some products may benefit from higher ratings without much justification.
+On top of that, the formula and tests behind a label ranking sometimes do not reflect real-world usage.
+This means some products consume more energy in the real life than expected according to the label.